VantageScore, launched as a more consumer-friendly alternative to the dominant FICO credit score, has slowly gained acceptance

 Grading your credit

 VantageScore has also become a leader in the market for free credit scores that aren’t provided by a credit card company.
-For example, VantageScore currently lists nine personal finance websites that provide free VantageScores to web users, including CreditCards.com, Bankrate.com and ReadyForZero.
+For example, VantageScore currently lists nine personal finance websites that provide free VantageScores, including CreditCards.com, Bankrate.com and ReadyForZero.

 As VantageScore gains a stronger foothold in the market, it appears the credit scoring model is here to stay, experts say.